matt-w-rees/spatiotemporal-gams-invasive-predators/README.md

 ## Overview

-This repository contains the data and code of my fourth PhD data chapter.
+This repository contains the data and code used in the manuscript 'Spatial variation in predator diel activity patterns'.

 Here I’ve built generalised additive models (‘GAMs’), using the [‘mgcv’ R-package](https://cran.r-project.org/web/packages/mgcv/mgcv.pdf), of